nerc-project/llm-on-nerc/README.md

 - [AnythingLLM](llm-clients/anythingllm/README.md): [AnythingLLM](https://anythingllm.com/) is an all-in-one AI application that supports any LLM, any document, and any agent while ensuring full privacy.
 Here, it is implemented as a NERC RHOAI custom workbench, allowing seamless integration with your LLM and other resources.

 ### setup

 This folder contains YAML scripts for setting up local S3 storage (MinIO) based on your requirements - whether you need a basic setup without pre-configured buckets or a setup with buckets and data connections in your NERC RHOAI environment.

+### MLflow: A Machine Learning Lifecycle Platform

+This folder contains YAML scripts for deploying MLflow on NERC OpenShift, along with example Python test scripts to run experiments on the deployed setup.